MortlMcCrisis/DanceNetwork/backend/ArchitectureDecisionLog.md

     - The "closed" endpoints which can be called with keycloak authentification in the path " /api/closed"
 - Always return a ResponseEntity and not a dto itself
+- The Controllers map the DTOs to entities or models and pass it down to the service layer

 Data Loading
 ------------